 Uterine Fibroid Embolization Treatment

 Uterine Fibroid Embolization is a safe, non-invasive procedure.
 It shrinks the fibroids while saving your uterus.
 A vascular surgeon performs this procedure.
 It blocks blood flow to fibroids in the uterus.
-Also know as uterine artery embolization.
-Women who are not planning a pregnancy may consider UFE as a possible option.
+They are also known as uterine artery embolization.
+Women not planning a pregnancy may consider UFE as a possible option.

 What To Expect

 UFE typically takes between one and three hours.
-When the procedure is over, the surgeon removes the catheter, applying pressure to the puncture site for several minutes.
+After the procedure, the surgeon removes the catheter and applies pressure to the puncture site for several minutes.
 Patients remain in bed for about six to eight hours.
-Then the patient may go home with bed rest instructions or stay in the hospital overnight.
+Then, the patient may go home with bed rest instructions or stay in the hospital overnight.
 Moderate to severe pelvic pain is common for six to 12 hours after a UFE procedure.

 Patients may experience vaginal bleeding for a couple of weeks.
 This is due to the fibroid that is breaking down.
 In some cases, bleeding or pain persists for several months.
 Some women may also pass fibroid tissue from the vagina.
 This usually occurs six weeks to three months after having UFE.